alexandermendes/jest-page-tester/README.md

 ### `block`

-A list regular expressions matching URLs to block when loading external resources.
+A list regular expressions used to block the loading of external resources.

 ```js
 // jest-page-tester.config.js